kgrgreer/foam3/src/foam/nanos/notification/email/README.md

 #### EmailTemplates

-You can describe a different name, group, locale, spid on each emailTemplate.
+You can describe a different name, group, locale, and spid on each emailTemplate.
-And these properties are no need to be explicitly set at once on each emailTemplate but should be set if needed.
+But, these properties do no need to be explicitly set on each emailTemplate but should be set if needed.
 If not, they will just be the default values.
 (Check EmailTemplate.js)